ianritz/Marquette-IceCube/README.md

 make data lists.py: sorts formatted data into usable lists for creating plots make plots.py: makes plots

-further comments on each program and line are written in the python scripts themselves
+Further comments on each program and line are written in the python scripts themselves.